ksy141/openmscg/docs/source/basics.rst

 The rumtime argument is followed by multiple ``key-value`` attributes separated by commas.
 Two attributes are mandatory:

 * **model**: define the functional form.
 Currently only `BSpline` is allowed, but more functional types will be supported in future.
 * **type**: a type name that used to specify the targeted interaction type to be optimized.
+In the example above, `A:B` indicates the pair-type that is formed by two atoms with types `A` and `B`.

 Other attributes are optional and depend on the functional form.
 In the example above, there are three attributes to define a BSpline: **min, max and resolution**.